MicrosoftLearning/AI-900IT-Microsoft-Azure-AI-Fundamentals/readme.md

+**Important Notice!**

+This repo was replaced by a [new repo](https://github.com/MicrosoftLearning/AI-900-AIFundamentals.it-IT) on 4 February 2022 .
+We're making this change to improve the localized version of this content and reduce the delta between English and localized content updates.
+After a short interval, this repo will be archived.

+**Contributions**

+At this time, we are not accepting external contributions to this repo.
+If you have suggestions or spot any errors, please create a pull request or report an issue on the [new repo](https://github.com/MicrosoftLearning/AI-900-AIFundamentals.it-IT).
 # Esercizi su Elementi fondamentali di Microsoft Azure per intelligenza artificiale

 Questa repository contiene le esercitazioni pratiche del corso Microsoft [AI-900 *Elementi fondamentali di Microsoft Azure per intelligenza artificiale*](https://docs.microsoft.com/it-it/learn/certifications/courses/ai-900t00) e i [moduli autogestiti su Microsoft Learn](https://docs.microsoft.com/learn/certifications/azure-ai-fundamentals).
 I lab si integrano con i materiali di formazione e permettono di fare pratica con le tecnologie descritte.